Ždírec (Jihlava District): Sights

 The main landmark of Ždírec is the Church of Saint Wenceslaus.
 It was built in the pseudo-Gothic style in 1893–1898, after the old church was destroyed by a fire in 1890.
-It became protected as a cultural monument in 1958.

-Other sights include a Baroque sculptural group of Saint John of Nepomuk from 1743, a Baroque statue of Saint Anthony of Padua from 1753, and the building of retirement home from 1926 with the Chapel of the Virgin Mary.
+Other sights include a Baroque sculptural group of Saint John of Nepomuk from 1743, a Baroque statue of Saint Anthony of Padua from 1753, and the building of the retirement home from 1926 with the Chapel of the Virgin Mary.